leandroaps/leandroaps/README.md

+# Hey you!
+**My name is Leandro.**
-# 💜 Hey you, my name is Leandro and I`m a Front-end Developer from Brazil!!!
+- I`m a Front-end Developer from Brazil!
+- Passionate for reading, travelling, working, movies and series and fan of Diablo 3.

 ## STATS
 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=leandroaps)](https://github.com/anuraghazra/github-readme-stats)